Self-referencing models

 Go to the page builder overview, and navigate to the post details page.
 On this page, we'll add the functionality to comment on a post.

-Drag a create form underneath the post, add a 'message' property to the create form and make sure to include a Hidden input.
-The Hidden input will contain the ID of the post that we want to place a comment on.
+Drag a Create form component below the post, add the 'Message' property to the form, and include a Hidden input field to store the ID of the post for which you want to add a comment.

 We can now add a 'Text' component on the data list and select the message property of a comment for the post.

-With this in place let's check out if it works, hit the 'Play' button in the top-left corner to compile the page and create a new comment.
-Make sure to change ':id' in the URL with an actual ID of a post, or navigate to the detail page via the post overview page.
+Now it’s time to test your setup.
+Click the 'Play' button in the top-left corner to compile the page.
+To view a specific post, update ':id' in the URL with a valid post ID or navigate to the detail page from the post overview.

 And there we go, we can add comments to the post.